 Bass distortion has a very specific purpose on a bass guitar.
 While not common in genres like jazz that maintain a cleaner tone, it is ubiquitous in rock and heavier genres like metal.
-In fact, if you are in search of a bass tone like legendary bands like Black Sabbath, Motorheard, and hard rock and roll hall of famers, you’re pretty much guaranteed to want to invest in a good distortion pedal.
+In fact, if you are in search of a bass tone like legendary bands Black Sabbath, Motörhead, and hard rock and roll hall of famers, you’re pretty much guaranteed to want to invest in a good distortion pedal.

 If you’ve been looking for a bass distortion pedal, or if you’ve been researching the effect, you’ve come to the right place.
-This article will give you all the information that you need to make an informed decision as to which bass distortion pedal is right for your needs, as well as giving you five great recommendations for specific pedals.
+This article will give you all the information that you need to make an informed decision as to which bass distortion pedal is right for your needs, as well as giving you 6 great recommendations for specific pedals.

-Why Distort A Bass Guitar?
+Why Distort a Bass Guitar?

-Do I Need A Special Distortion Pedal for Bass?
+Do I Need a Special Distortion Pedal for Bass?
 Can I Use a Regular Guitar Pedal?

-What Should I Look For In A Bass Distortion Pedal?
+What Should I Look for in a Bass Distortion Pedal?

 How Did We Select the Best Bass Distortion Pedals?

-The Top 5 Bass Compressor Pedals
+The Top 6 Bass Distortion Pedals

 Hopefully this article helps you figure out which bass distortion pedal is the right fit for you, your setup, and your budget.
 If you feel anything else should be included on this list feel free to let us know in the comments section below!